house & granny flat in East Lindfield

 Why Choose Us Over Others?

-Under instruction from your legal representative, Duo Tax can assist with this professional assessment of the true cost of replacing your building that may no longer be fit for use.
+Under your legal representative’s instructions, Duo Tax can assist with a professional assessment of the true cost of replacing your building, which may no longer be fit for use.

-As affiliate members of the AIQS, we can also respond to many of your needs or concerns regarding insurance enquiries.
+As affiliate members of the AIQS, we can also address many of your insurance enquiries and concerns.

 Give us a call at 1300 347 672, and we can provide you with expert guidance.